Jeffstr00/Bikesharing/README.md

 ![Trips by Weekday per Hour](https://github.com/Jeffstr00/Bikesharing/blob/main/Resources/image7_tripshour.png)

 Regardless of day, activity is very low across the board from about 9pm - 5am.
 While activity picks up during the other hours, it varies depending on if it is a weekday or the weekend.
 On weekdays, traffic gets especially high between 8-9am and 5-7pm, when people typically travel to work.
-However, on the weekends, the traffic is more spread throughout the day, when people are more likely to be travelling for leaisure than the more structured workday.
+However, on the weekends, the traffic is more evenly spread throughout the day, when people are more likely to be travelling for leisure compared to the more structured workday.

 ### Trips by Gender